Tobacco Use Prevention

 - Eliminating exposure to secondhand smoke

-- Eliminating disparities related to tobacco use and its effects among certain population groups
+- Eliminating disparities related to tobacco use and its effects among certain populations

 - Encouraging adults and young people to quit

-We promote the use of the Montana Tobacco Quit Line 1.800.784.8669 and the American Indian Commercial Tobacco Quit Line, which connects callers with American Indian coaches plus other tools and services, 1.855.372.0037.
+We promote the use of the Montana Tobacco Quit Line 1.800.784.8669 and the American Indian Commercial Tobacco Quit Line 1.855.372.0037.
+Both services connect callers to certified cessation coaches and additional benefits.

 The 7,000 chemicals found in commercial tobacco can be traced back to all stages of development, from growth, to production, to use.
-Check out the FDA’s three videos on the life cycle of commercial tobacco products to learn more.
+Check out the FDA’s three videos on the life cycle of commercial tobacco products and watch this video to see five findings from the CDC’s report on youth smoking.

 Billings, Montana 59101